See the city at its best from high up skyscrapers to waterfront vistas. All fun places to take visiting guests.

 Take a free ferry ride from Whitehall Terminal in Lower Manhattan to Staten Island and back for great views of The Statue of Liberty and the Manhattan & Brooklyn skylines.
 25 minute trips (1 hour round trip) depart every half hour (every fifteen minutes during rush hour).
 Masks required.

-Oasis-with-a-view Governors Island is now open year-round!
+Oasis-with-a-view Governors Island is just a short ferry ride away.
 Lots of room to roam and play on this 172 acre former military post.

 * Relax in Hammock Grove’s cozy hammocks (and say hello to sheep), find breathtaking 360-degree views in The Hills and camp out in Adirondack chairs at Picnic Point.
 Throughout the island find historic architecture and incredible Manhattan skyline and Statue of Liberty views.